-- A. As provided in this Section 4, the County will pay 80 percent of the capital costs of Permit-required Stormwater Mitigation Projects for restoration of impervious surface area attributable to each Municipality, pursuant to Part IV.E.2.a. of the Permit.
+- A. As provided in this Section 4, the County will pay 80 percent of the capital costs of Permit-required Stormwater Mitigation Projects for restoration of impervious surface area attributable to each Municipality, pursuant to the requirements of the Permit.
 Each Municipality will fund the remaining 20 percent of such capital costs. - B. In exchange for provision of the County's services and in payment for the cost of implementing Stormwater Mitigation Projects, the Municipalities' contributions shall be made in annual payments to the Watershed Assessment and Improvement (NPDES) account.
-The amount of the annual payment for each Municipality shall initially be based on \$25,000 per impervious acre, determined using the County's Geographic Information System (GIS), multiplied by 20 percent of the total number of acres of impervious area required to be restored/mitigated by the Permit divided by the term of the MOA.
-Cost and initial payment calculations shall be based on the following formula, which uses the average cost per acre for County projects, the Municipalities' impervious acreage required to be treated, and a five-year payment schedule.
-See the table "Municipal Costs & Initial Annual Payments for Capital Stormwater Mitigation Projects" at Exhibit B for the initial annual payment for each Municipality.
+The amount of the initial annual payment for each Municipality under this agreement shall be based on \$35,000 per impervious acre, determined using the County's Geographic Information System (GIS), multiplied by 2 percent of the total number of impervious acres required to be restored/mitigated by the Permit.
+Cost and initial payment calculations shall be based on the following formula, which uses the average cost per acre for County projects and the Municipalities' impervious acreage required to be treated.
+See the table "Municipal Untreated IA & Initial Annual Payments for Capital Stormwater Mitigation Projects" for the initial payment for each Municipality.

+Initial Payment =

-Annual Payment = [(20% Total Untreated Municipal Impervious AC x Cost per AC) - 80% County Share] 5 Years
+(2% Total Untreated Municipal Impervious AC x Cost per AC) - 80% County Share